-The Mustang’s redesign last year netted it a more sophisticated platform, a surprisingly robust turbo 4-cylinder engine, a significantly upgraded interior, and improved driving manners, all while retaining the nameplate’s characteristic heritage and charm.
+The 2017 Mustang boasts a sophisticated platform, a surprisingly robust turbo 4-cylinder engine, a fairly upscale interior, and excellent driving manners, all while retaining the nameplate’s characteristic heritage and charm.

 Not surprisingly, the back seat is cramped, the V8 is thirsty, and prices rise quickly as options are added.

 For hardcore performance enthusiasts looking for a racetrack-ready machine, Ford offers the Shelby GT350.
 It has a 526-hp naturally aspirated 5.2 V8 and starts at $54,570.

 The Mustang is Ford’s long-running sporty/performance machine; it’s the car that invented the term “pony car.”
 It comes as a 2-door coupe or 2-door convertible, each offering a choice of three engines: a base 300-horsepower 3.7-liter V6, a step-up “EcoBoost” turbocharged 2.3-liter 4-cylinder with 310 hp, or a top-dog 5.0-liter V8 with 435 hp.
 All engines are available with a 6-speed manual- or 6-speed automatic transmission.
 A veritable smorgasbord of performance, technology, and personalization options is available, including upgraded “Shaker” audio systems, heavily bolstered Recaro sport seats, park assist, heated power mirrors, ambient interior lighting, adaptive cruise control, 19-inch wheels on performance tires, and Brembo-brand 6-piston front disc brakes.

 The mainstream Mustang lineup sees no significant changes for 2017, though the high-performance GT350 gets some new standard and available features.